Easy daily self-care practices to treat yourself with kindness, move a little slower, and find comfort amidst your personal and professional lives.

 The Ideas on Fire team LOVES to read.
 Here are some of our all-time favorite novels and other literature that make us see the world differently.

 Things to keep in mind as you approach your summer teaching and our best strategies for a creating a positive, productive educational experience.

 Art-based research provides robust data and publishing opportunities, meaningful resources to communities, and experimentation in artistry.

 Our favorite ways to stay motivated over the summer, including how scholars can get their projects done while also taking a much-needed rest.

 Grading is one of the most challenging, thankless, and important parts of teaching.
 If the prospect of wading through a pile of papers exams feels more than a little daunting, we’ve got some helpful suggestions for staying on top of grading without getting overwhelmed.

-How to write a letter of recommendation for a student, including figure out whether you can honestly endorse them, where to begin, and how to follow up.
+How to write a letter of recommendation for a student, including where to begin, what to include, and how to follow up.

 Lately, there's been much ado about trigger warnings.
 Some have argued that they are a crucial to establish a safe, accessible classrooms for diverse students; others have framed them as a threat to educational integrity.
 But what exactly are trigger warnings and how can they foster safe(r) spaces of learning?